CT56567/pleasy/README.md

 2) The varbase script varbase-update.sh needs to be integrated into pleasy.

-3) A server version needs to be developed.

 4) All the remaining scripts (ie with status todo) need to be updated and integrated.

-5) All scripts tested with travis
+5) All scripts tested with CircleCI

 6) This will become a 1.0 release